+Many of the major supermarket operators plan to continue investing heavily in capital expenditures in 2004, despite analysts' warnings that these companies need to rein in their spending.
 Spending on remodeling projects is expected to continue to grow, while new-store construction is expected to remain nearly flat for many traditional operators.
 Some food retailers, including Safeway, Pleasanton, Calif.; Winn-Dixie Stores, Jacksonville, Fla.; and A&P, Montvale, N.J., are increasing ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.